suabochica/javascript-es6-course/s09-forkify/s09-forkify.md

 Building the Likes Model
 ------------------------

 This model is similar to the Shopping list model.
-In the constructor we add an and empty array that will contain the list of liked recipes.
-So in the Likes model we need:
+In the constructor, we add an empty array that will contain the list of liked recipes.
+So in the Likes model, we need:

 1. Add recipes to the like list.
 2. Delete recipes in the like list.